thilakarraj/tungsten-toolbox/trunk/tungsten-sandbox3/README.md

 ### Environment variables

-You can set some environment variables that influence how the installers work:
+You can set some environment variables that influence how the installers work (you can use all of them through tungsten-sandbox):

 * MYSQL\_VERSION : changes the MySQL version for the installation.
 Make sure that $HOME/opt/mysql/$MYSQL\_VERSION exists
 * HOW_MANY_NODES: changes the number of nodes to install.
 You can also provide this value as an argument to the installing scripts